facebook/react-native/ECOSYSTEM.md

 Baseline responsibilities of partners include:
 * Attending monthly meeting
-* Contributing to the release process as a [release co-pilot](https://reactnative.dev/contributing/release-roles-responsibilities#release-role-2--release-copilot)
+* Contributing to the release process as a [community releaser](https://reactnative.dev/contributing/release-roles-responsibilities#release-role-2-community-releaser)
 * Engage on the core contributor Discord

 Our current partners and other areas of ownership: